-I began working with clients in 2002.
 My clients live around the world and we meet via phone, Skype or face to face.
-Although I've taught at the university and college level for over thirty years, this is the most powerful and moving teaching I've ever been involved in.
+Although I taught at the university and college level for over thirty years, this is the most powerful and moving teaching I've ever been involved in.
 It is so direct and personal, and so moving to my clients, that I've decided to devote the rest of my life to doing this work.

 In my books since The Jew in the Lotus I've documented my own search for meaning and what I've learned from my spiritual teachers which have included Buddhist monks and mystical rabbis.
-But of all the work I've done, and all the teachings I've encountered, this dream work seems the most direct, the most powerful, and the most available.
+But of all the work I've done, and all the teachings I've encountered, this Natural Dreamwork seems the most direct, the most powerful, and the most available.

 Dream work is not easy, and not for everyone.
 The level of honesty that dreams provide forces us to face the most profound and difficult feelings.
 This path requires and develops courage and I deeply admire my clients who have stayed with it over the years.
 There are times after a session where I just feel a sense of awe at what we have discovered together.
 That is the joy that sustains me in doing this work.

-I only have room for a limited number of clients, but if you feel you might be ready for this journey in dreams, please write me directly at email@example.com
+Lately I only have room for a limited number of new clients, but even if I can’t work with you at this time, I can direct you to students whom I have trained and supervised in this work.
+So I am always happy to consult with you.
+If you feel you might be ready for this journey in dreams, please write me directly at email@example.com

 I'll explain in detail what the work is about and answer your questions.
 And together we'll see if you are ready to begin.

 As a member of the Association of Dreamwork Practitioners I subscribe to a Code of Ethics which governs how I do this work.
 You may read the entire statement here.